 Most teachers recognize using real problems as a basis for learning.
 Take this second-grade students’ problem-solving activity, where they work together to find a bed for their classmate to sleep in.

 There are instructional materials that motivate students by using commercials, while others use videos and music.
 Some even use memes to make learning more fun.
+You could also present icebreaker questions during each meeting to get the conversation going.

 Motivation makes students care more about assessing their learning and development instead of garnering high grades, winning an award, and comparing themselves to their classmates.
 Help them track their achievements with the following tips.